clearga/intro-to-sequelize/README.md

 });
 ```

-The difference here is that we are no longer using the odd `.spread()` method.
-Instead, we are using the standard `.then()` promise function.
-And inside that promise callback function, we wrap our two variables in a literal array.
+We are using the standard `.then()` promise function to run some code once our database returns what we queried for - it's called a promise because our initial request to the database will take some time and so the function "promises" to return a result one war or another.
+We can get that response inside that promise callback function, where we wrap our two variables in a literal array and pass it as a paramter to the callback function.
 This will achieve the same effect of providing both the data and the boolean to your promise handler function.

 This will probably be the preferred way of doing this in future versions of Sequelize since the `.spread()` function is actually a feature of another node module called Bluebird.
 If Sequelize can move away from requiring a 3rd party library, they probably will want to do that so favor the `.then()` way of using it moving forward.

 #### Find All